-8.9 REDUCTION IN WORK FORCE (LAY OFF)
+8.9 REDUCTION IN WORKFORCE (LAY OFF)

 - 1. If, because of insufficient funds or program readjustments, the College effects a general reduction in force, or reduction of force in any area, recommendations of persons to be released will be made by the department head(s) to the President. - 2.
-In the final determination which is made jointly by the department head(s) and Human Resources, subjected to special review by the President, preference for retaining will be given to persons on the basis of past value to the College, length of service and possibility of future usefulness in the College Service. - 3.
-An employee whose services are terminated because of a reduction in the work force will be given: - a.
+In the final determination which is made jointly by the department head(s) and Human Resources, subject to special review by the President, preference for retaining will be given to persons based on past value to the College, length of service, and the possibility of future usefulness in the College Service. - 3.
+An employee whose services are terminated because of a reduction in the workforce will be given: - a.
 Thirty (30) days prior notice to release. - b.
-Payment for accrued Annual time if employed for at least one (1)
+Payment for accrued Annual time if employed for at least one (1) full year. - c.

-full year.

-c.
 Preference in re-employment.